Adopted by Board Action 4/19/2022

 - Children 10 years of age or younger must be accompanied by an adult.

 - Patrons are expected to be knowledgeable in basic computer operations.
 Library staff cannot always offer individualized instruction.

 - Patrons may download information to their own external drives, while assuming all liability for computer virus or malware exposure that might occur.

 - Printing is allowed, currently for 20 cents per page for b/w or 50 cents per page for color printing.
 Payments for printing will be handled through the Envisionware system, either with staff or via self-service stations.
 To reduce cost, patrons are encouraged to only print out what they need.

 - Regulation of the Public Computer Stations is at the discretion of the library staff.

 Wireless Internet Use

 The WDM Public Library is pleased to provide wireless (“Wi-Fi”) access for our patrons to our Internet service.
-If you bring your own laptop computer in to the library and wish to use the Internet connection, you need the following:
+If you bring your own laptop computer or other Wi-Fi capable device into the library to use, you will need the following:

-- Ability to configure laptop to use the library’s connection (open connection - SSID = lib-patron)
+- Ability to configure laptop to use the library’s public Wi-Fi connection

 - Charged battery (many electrical outlets are available, but not in every seating area)

 - Audio/Video users should bring headphones.
-Headphones may be available for checkout at the Children’s or Adult Reference Desks.
+Headphones or earbuds may be available at the Youth Services or Adult Services desks.

-- Library staff members generally do not assist customers with their computer or their configuration.
+- Library staff members generally do not assist customers with their devices or their configuration.
 Library staff cannot accept the liability for handling non-library equipment.